Barbara Stewart (politician): Second period, 2011–2017

 At the 2011 election Stewart was re-elected to Parliament following a resurgence in the New Zealand First vote, where she had been ranked fifth on the party list.
-Stewart had stood in the Waikato seat but was unsuccessful in defeating Lindsay Tisch, the incumbent National Party of New Zealand MP.
+Stewart had stood again in the Waikato seat but was unsuccessful in defeating Lindsay Tisch, the incumbent National Party of New Zealand MP.
 Stewart was elected whip by the new NZ First caucus following the 2011 election and remained in this role following her re-election in 2014.